Weakly-special threefolds and non-density of rational points: Bogomolov--Tschinkel's threefolds

 Following \cite[Definition~3.12]{JR}, an orbifold $(X,\Delta)$ over $k$ is \emph{geometrically-special over $k$} if, for every dense open subset $U \subseteq X$, there exists a smooth projective connected curve $C$ over $k$, a point $c$ in $C(k)$, a point $u$ in $U(k)\setminus \Delta$, and a sequence of pairwise distinct \textbf{orbifold} morphisms $f_i \colon C\to (X,\Delta)$ with $f_i(c) = u$ for $i=1,2,\ldots$ such that $\cup_i \Gamma_{f_i}$ is dense in $C \times X$.

-\begin{corollary} Let $(X,\Delta)$ be a smooth projective orbifold surface with $X$ non-uniruled.
-If $(X,\Delta)$ is of general type and pseudo-$1$-bounded, then $(X,\Delta)$ is not geometrically-special. \end{corollary} \begin{proof} Let $Z\subsetneq X$ be a proper closed subset such that $(X,\Delta)$ is $1$-bounded modulo $Z$.
-Assume $(X,\Delta)$ is geometrically-special.
-Then, there is a point $x$ in $X\setminus Z$, a smooth proper curve $C$, and a point $c$ in $C(k)$ such that the universal evaluation map
+\begin{corollary} Let $(B,\Delta)$ be a smooth projective orbifold surface with $B$ non-uniruled.
+If $(B,\Delta)$ is of general type and pseudo-$1$-bounded, then $(B,\Delta)$ is not geometrically-special. \end{corollary} \begin{proof} Let $Z\subsetneq B$ be a proper closed subset such that $(B,\Delta)$ is $1$-bounded modulo $Z$.
+We argue by contradiction.
+Assume $(B,\Delta)$ is geometrically-special.
+Then, there is a point $x$ in $B\setminus Z$, a smooth proper curve $C$, and a point $c$ in $C(k)$ such that the universal evaluation map